meechanic/meechanic.github.io/README.md

 I'm a big fan of UNIX-like systems.
 For a long time I work as a system administrator of large systems based on Linux, FreeBSD and Solaris.

 I prefer text user interface to GUI.
 Really.
-I'm not a frontend or GUI developer, but I really love Terminals and Consoles.
+I'm not a frontend or GUI developer, and I really love Terminals and Consoles.

 My personal interest are: non-fiction books, mostly about science and scientists' biographies.
 Also, I love mathematics and physics and there are so much wonderful things to explore in depth for me in this areas :)